 14) The Nevada State Board of Finance has approved the issuance of the Tax Exempt Bonds for the project.

-SECTION 26 NOTICES TO THE DIVISION OF CHANGES TO THE PROJECT
+SECTION 26 DIVISION NOTIFICAITON OF PROJECT CHANGES

 It is the Applicant/Co-Applicant’s responsibility to notify the Division immediately, in writing, of any changes to the Project subsequent to submission of an application, including the changes listed below and any other material changes, by requesting the Division’s approval of such changes.
 If any proposed change results in adjustments to the project’s original scoring, regardless of the project’s ranking, or if the proposed changes would have prevented the project from achieving one or more of the original Threshold Requirements at initial application, the Division may reject the Application and/or revoke the reservation or Tax Credit allocation.
 Failure to notify the Division may result in the rejection of an application or termination of a reservation or Tax Credit allocation.
 Approval of such changes will be made in the Division’s sole discretion, and the change may result in a change in the Tax Credit amount or other action by the Division.